 Jessica Alba, founder and CEO of The Honest Company, believes brands can learn a lot by staying connected and listening to their customers.

-"I think it's important for brands, especially brands [that] are really consumer centric, to stay connected," Alba shared at the American Express OPEN Success Makers Summit for Business Platinum Card Members.
+"I think it's important for brands, especially brands [that] are really consumer-centric, to stay connected," Alba shared at the American Express OPEN Success Makers Summit for Business Platinum Card Members.
 "Customers tell you so much from their behavior and how they shop with you."

-1. Keep it personal, not transactional
+3. Keep it personal, not transactional.

 Peelu Shivaraju, the owner and operator of a Money Mailer franchise in Michigan, says being more personal with customers creates and strengthens your bonds with them.
-When thanking clients for their business, he often includes a photo of him and his family in the envelope.

 Rather than being aggressive when selling, try to be more consultative and conversational so clients understand your intentions are pure, Shivaraju recommended.

-"Nobody likes a sales person," he said.
+"Nobody likes a salesperson," he said.
 "Don't go in talking about your product; go in and ask them questions about their business."

 It's common to experience miscommunications when using technology as a main source of contact.
 While emails and telephone calls are convenient, nothing beats face-to-face contact.